whisthq/whist/client-applications/desktop/README.md

 ## Setting Up for Development

 We use `yarn` as the package manager for this project.
-All of the commands requried for development are aliased in `package.json`, and can be called with `yarn`.
+All of the commands required for development are aliased in `package.json`, and can be called with `yarn`.
 For example, `yarn start` will boot up the development environment.
 We don't write commands out directly in the `scripts` section of `package.json`.
 Instead, each command has a corresponding file in the `desktop/scripts` folder.
 This allows us to more carefully comment our `yarn` commands, and it makes diffs more visible in PRs.
 You shouldn't `cd scripts` to run anything in the scripts folder.
 They should all be run with `desktop` as the working directory, and you should only need to interact with them using `yarn`.

 1. Go to the `/protocol/` README to install all the necessary prerequisites.